Miracle of Chile: Performance on economic and social indicators

+Income inequality measured by the Gini Index declined from "56.19" in 1987 to "43.04" in 2022.
+When measured by the Theil Index it declined from "63.85" in 1987 to "35.76" in 2022.

 Performance on economic indicators in comparison to those of other Chilean presidencies:

 Milton Friedman

 Milton Friedman gave some lectures advocating free market economic policies at the Universidad Católica de Chile.
 In 1975, two years after the coup, he met with Pinochet for 45 minutes, where the general "indicated very little indeed about his own or the government's feeling" and the president asked Friedman to write him a letter laying out what he thought Chile's economic policies should be, which he also did.
 To stop inflation, Friedman proposed reduction of government deficits that had increased in the past years and a flat commitment by government that after six months it will no longer finance government spending by creating money.
 He proposed relief of cases of real hardship among poorest classes.
 In October 1975 the New York Times columnist Anthony Lewis declared that "the Chilean junta's economic policy is based on the ideas of Milton Friedman…and his Chicago School".

-Friedman has wondered why some have attacked him for giving a lecture in Chile: "I must say, it's such a wonderful example of a double standard, because I had spent time in Yugoslavia, which was a communist country.
+Friedman wondered why some have attacked him for giving a lecture in Chile: "I must say, it's such a wonderful example of a double standard, because I had spent time in Yugoslavia, which was a communist country.
 I later gave a series of lectures in China.
 When I came back from communist China, I wrote a letter to the Stanford Daily newspaper in which I said, 'It's curious.
 I gave exactly the same lectures in China that I gave in Chile.
 I have had many demonstrations against me for what I said in Chile.
 Nobody has made any objections to what I said in China.
 How come?'"
 He noted that his visit was unrelated to the political side of the regime and that, during his visit to Chile, he even stated that following his economic liberalization advice would help bring political freedom and the downfall of the regime.